jitsi/jitsi-meet/doc/api.md

     * **noSSL**: (optional, defaults to true) Boolean indicating if the server should be contacted using HTTP or HTTPS.
     * **jwt**: (optional) [JWT](https://jwt.io/) token.
     * **onload**: (optional) handler for the iframe onload event.
+    * **invitees**: (optional) Array of objects containing information about new participants that will be invited in the call.

 Example: